-SDRAM
+DDR SDRAM

-The HERON-FPGA7 provides 256Mbytes of SDRAM directly connected to the I/O pins of the Virtex-II FPGA.
-The SDRAM is organised as a 32-bit wide memory bank of 64M locations.
+The HERON-FPGA9 provides two completely independent 128Mbyte banks of 200MHz Double Data Rate (DDR) SDRAM directly connected to the I/O pins of the Virtex-II Pro FPGA.
+Each bank of the DDR SDRAM is organised as a 32-bit wide memory bank of 32M locations.

-In order to use the SDRAM correctly, an appropriate SDRAM controller function is required inside the FPGA.
-This controller must correctly initialise the SDRAM, and provide a constant refresh mechanism.
+In order to use the DDR SDRAM correctly, an appropriate DDR SDRAM controller function is required inside the FPGA.
+This controller must correctly initialise the DDR SDRAM, and provide a constant refresh mechanism.

-An appropriate SDRAM controller is provided in the VHDL support from HUNT ENGINEERING.
-This SDRAM controller can be found in the Hardware Interface Layer and must be used by all designs wishing to use the SDRAM.
+An appropriate DDR SDRAM controller is provided in the Hardware Interface Layer VHDL support from HUNT ENGINEERING.